forcedotcom/cli/releasenotes/README.md

 ## 51.10.0 (April 29, 2021) - CLI 7.99.0

-* NEW: Use a TAR file to install the Salesforce CLI release candidate.
+* NEW: Use a `.tar` file to install the Salesforce CLI release candidate.
 The download URL is similar to the URL for installing the current release, but uses the `stable-rc` channel instead of `stable`.
-For example, use this `wget` command to get the Linux release candidate TAR file:
+For example, use this `wget` command to get the Linux release candidate `.tar` file:

     `wget https://developer.salesforce.com/media/salesforce-cli/sfdx/channels/stable-rc/sfdx-linux-x64.tar.xz`